Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

 ### Set up claims in Okta

+This only needs to be followed if intending to use group claims for Konnect team mappings, this is an optional step.
 The connection between {{site.konnect_short_name}} and Okta uses OpenID Connect tokens.
 To have Okta send the correct information to your {{site.konnect_short_name}} org, set up claims to extract that information.

 1. Open your Okta account in a new browser tab.